ddols/Structural-genome-annotation-workflow/README.md

 ```

 It is best not to meddle with the `resources` block.
 However, the
 `#parameters` block is the one we are truly interested in.
-In this block
+In this block,
 we will have to indicate the paths to several input files to run the
 workflow.
 The paths can be relative or absolute.
 I prefer the second
 approach.
 The parameters are the following: